prefixcommons/PrefixPing/README.md

 Check a number of life science registries to see if a string has been claimed as a namespace.

+### Jupyter notebook
+A Remnant of initial exploration which can be safely ignored

 ### Specifics

 Taking a two (hopefully not three) pronged approach

 - Easy
 If a registry implements their service in a way that the question

   _Do you have a page for this __prefix__?_